 Ontario premier expected to make an announcement

-Ontario Premier Doug Ford speaks at a news conference as Education Minister Stephen Lecce listens at Queen's Park in Toronto on Friday, March 20, 2020.
-THE CANADIAN PRESS/Frank Gunn
+Ontario Premier Doug Ford answers questions about a disturbing report from the Canadian military regarding five Ontario long-term-care homes during his daily updates regarding COVID-19 at Queen's Park in Toronto on Tuesday, May 26, 2020.
+THE CANADIAN PRESS/Nathan Denette

-TORONTO -- Ontario Premier Doug Ford is expected to make an announcement this afternoon with the education minister.
+TORONTO -- Ontario Premier Doug Ford is expected to make an announcement this afternoon.

-Ford will make the announcement with Education Minister Stephen Lecce and Brampton Mayor Patrick Brown at 1 p.m. in Brampton.
+Ford will be joined alongside Health Minister Christine Elliot, Finance Minister Rod Phillips, Minister of Municipal Affairs and Housing Steve Clark and Transportation Minister Caroline Mulroney to make the announcement at 1 p.m.

 CTVNewsToronto.ca will stream the announcement live.